N-Storm/DigiLivolo/README.md

 ## Usage

-Download compiled firmware from [releases](https://github.com/N-Storm/DigiLivolo/releases) or build from sources (see below for instructions).
+Download compiled firmware from [releases page](https://github.com/N-Storm/DigiLivolo/releases) or build from sources (see below for instructions).

+Software binaries for Linux/Windows x86_64 can be downloaded from [releases page](https://github.com/N-Storm/DigiLivolo/releases) as well.
+Instructions for building from sources are provided below.

+_A more generic tool - [hidapitester](https://github.com/todbot/hidapitester) could be used to control device_
+_as well._

 Upload firmware to your Digispark module.
 Connect DATA pin of 433 Mhz transmitter module (SYN115 based modules were used & confirmed to work by me) to P5 of Digispark module (this pin can be changed in main sketch code).